ANAMCraft/ANAM-Support-Docs/articles/what-is-an-anam-maker-market-and-how-do-i-participate.md

 ## Introduction

-ANAM Maker Markets are exciting 3 or 4 day online events for wholesale buyers and vendors to connect and trade, with brand discounts and exclusive promotions offered by ANAM Craft!
+ANAM Maker Markets are exciting 3 or 4 day online events for wholesale buyers and makers to connect and trade, with brand discounts and exclusive promotions offered by ANAM Craft!

 ## Table of Contents
 1. [The Next Maker Market](#the-next-maker-market)